kellygerhold/kellygerhold.github.io/README.md

 ## Welcome to Kelly's MUSC B30 Project Website

 Lessons are found in the blog pages!
+All should be finished at this time!